abgreeve/moodle-calendartype_japanese/README.txt

 TODO
 ----

+[X] Make the plugin GDPR compliant.
+11th May 2018.
 [ ] Write these instructions in Japanese so that the targeted audience knows what to do.
 [ ] Update the requires version to the 2.6.1 version number.